Gangaa: 10 years later

 Prabha, Yash's mother, seeks revenge on Gangaa since she was not only taken away from her son but her own husband was pronounced dead presumably due to recent events that would have led to his suicide.
-As conspiracy, she gives drink to Sagar a spiked drink and becomes very close to Gangaa.
+As conspiracy, she gives a spiked drink to Gangaa which accidentally Sagar drinks and he gets intimate with Gangaa in that state.
 He fails to remember what happened between him and Gangaa.
-On wedding day, Gangaa is revealed to be pregnant and Sagar questions Gangaa's character.
+On the wedding day, Gangaa is revealed to be pregnant and Sagar questions Gangaa's character.
 Gangaa is shattered and leaves the house.
 She joins with Rahat, who takes care of poor, homeless girls.
 Later, it is believed Rahat and Niranjan were lovers in college.
 After some twists, Rahat slips to her death.
 Niranjan takes Rahat's daughter, Zoya to his house.
 Sagar moves to London with Madhvi believing Niranjan doesn't care about them.
-Meanwhile, Gangaa gives birth to a daughter, Krishna and decides to move on.
+Meanwhile, Gangaa gives birth to a daughter, Krishna, and decides to move on.

 7 years later

 Gangaa is now a lawyer and raises Krishna alone with her friend, Kashish.
 Krishna is exactly look like child Gangaa.
 Sagar goes to Banaras on Kanta's insistence.
 In a jungle, he comes across Krishna and takes care of her.
-He doubts that Krishna is Gangaa's child because her look.
+He knows that Krishna is Gangaa's child because she looks like young Gangaa.
 Eventually, Sagar and Gangaa came across each other and Krishna recognizes Sagar as the man who helped her in the jungle.

-Krishna is revealed to have a hole in heart like Sagar.
+Krishna is revealed to have a hole in her heart like Sagar.
 Sagar is shocked, and asks Gangaa about Krishna's father.
 Gangaa refuses to answer him.
 Eventually, Sagar and Chaturvedis' are shocked on learning Krishna is Sagar's daughter.
 Sagar apologizes from Gangaa, who refused.
 Sagar sends custody papers and wins Krishna's custody.
 Pulkit tries to have relationship with Kashish.
-On family insistence, Pulkit and Surpiya adopt a girl named Juwi.
+On family insistence, Pulkit and Supriya adopt a girl named Juwi.

 Eventually, Gangaa and Sagar are reunited.
-Later, the family meets with a boat accident resulting Krishna and Niranjan to die.
+Later, the family gets into a boat accident resulting Krishna to die.
 Gangaa goes missing and loses her memory.

-Season 3
+Sagar never returns his home, he goes in search of Gangaa and Krishna.
+The trauma of this whole incident results in the death of Niranjan.

 Gangaa is rescued by Shiv Jha, who was marrying a girl named Gangaa.
 Shiv mistakes Sagar's Gangaa as his wife.
 Sagar tries to find Gangaa but fails.
 Gangaa is welcomed to Shiv's house as his bride.
 She takes care of Shiv's daughter, Radhika as her own while Sagar manages to find Gangaa.
 Gangaa regains her memory.
 Shiv is shocked to finding Gangaa's truth and returns her to Sagar.
 However, Sagar is shot to death, making Shiv to promise that take care of Gangaa.

 Gangaa and Shiv are ordered to stay together for a month.
-Gangaa is broken on learning Krishna's death.
+Gangaa is broken upon learning of Krishna's death.
 Eventually, Gangaa-Radhika closeness brings Shiv and Gangaa together.
 After some twists, Gangaa and Shiv confess their feelings and get married.
 Finally, Gangaa opens a primary school, Sagar Vidhyalaya in memory of Sagar.